Codecademy/docs/content/css/concepts/transform-functions/terms/skew/skew.md

 - Gradian value: `200grad`
 - Turn value: `.25turn`

-**Note:** if one value is provided, it corresponds to the x-axis.
+**Note:** If one value is provided, it corresponds to the x-axis.
 If two values are provided, the first value corresponds to the x-axis and the second value corresponds to the y-axis.
 Negative values are not allowed.

 ## Example 1